 For me this was a great improvement; I spent a lot of time on my first solution pushing JSON to views, which was frankly unnecessary.
 Getting strongly type models with minimal effort made this job a breeze.
 Go get them and play with them, they're great.

 It was making a small proof-of-concept of inline content resolvers that formed the main basis of my rewrite.
 I set up a simple sample in LINQPad to see what kind of things I could achieve.
 Well, they were much better than I had expected and really.
-As far as I know, this is a feature that neither Contentful or Prismic offer, and to me is a total killer feature.
-The inline modular content is very much Kentico Clouds version of widgets, with these you can create a very fluid aspect to your content.
+As far as I know, this is a feature that neither Contentful nor Prismic offer and to me is a total killer feature.
+The inline modular content is very much Kentico Clouds' version of widgets, with these you can create a very fluid aspect to your content.
 The content models provide the basic structures, but once you start using them inline, you open up a new world of possibilities.

 If you start looking about on the Kentico Cloud Blog and the Developer Hub, you'll find heaps of content, tips, tutorials and discussions about features, and how you can use them.
 I think one of the fairly powerful tutorials is one which creates a Hello World app in around 5 minutes.
-I read quite a lot of content on here over Christmas and consumes a few videos on YouTube too, all in an effort to find out some better ways of presenting my content. the key point here, this documentation is awesome, go read it.
+I read quite a lot of content on here over Christmas and consumed a few videos on YouTube too, all in an effort to find out some better ways of presenting my content. the key point here, this documentation is awesome, go read it.

-If you've not tried Kentico Cloud yet, I hope the above give you the impression that it's something really simple to get to grips with.
+If you've not tried Kentico Cloud yet, I hope the above gives you the impression that it's something really simple to get to grips with.
 Spin up a copy and take a look.
 If you experimented when it first came out and opted to use something else, I'd recommend you take another look now that it's more mature.